zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/set-up-your-mlops-platform.md

 to the individual stack components.
 In the meantime, we recommend using your favorite CI/CD tool to enable using ZenML without the need to configure direct access to stack components from the client machines.
-Check our examplary implementation of this [here](https://github.com/zenml-io/zenml-gitflow).
+Check our exemplary implementation of this [here](https://github.com/zenml-io/zenml-gitflow).
 {% endhint %}